When it comes to financial planning, one of the most well-known frameworks is Dave Ramsey’s Baby Steps.

 Important notes: The exact equation is more complicated than this.
-For example, you may lose a deduction for paying off your student loans early, or get a deduction for starting to invest.
+For example, you may lose a deduction for paying off your student loan debt early, or get a deduction for starting to invest.

 Plus, it’s worth mentioning that paying off debt is a guaranteed rate of return, while investing does not offer such guarantee.
 So look at 7% as a rough guideline, not an absolute law.
 Often, it comes down to what you’re more motivated to do.

-Another situation worth mentioning here is when your employer matches your 401(K) contributions.
+Another situation worth mentioning here is when your employer matches your 401(k) contributions.
 In that case, you’re getting as high as a 50% return on your money.
-And I would absolutely invest up to the maximum at that rate of return prior to paying off my lower-interest debts.
-Choosing not to is the same as walking away from free money.
+I would absolutely invest up to the maximum at that rate of return prior to paying off my lower-interest debts, because choosing not to is the same as walking away from free money.

 - Behavior can trump math.
-A study published in the Journal of Consumer Research — which is summarized in plain language in this Harvard Business Review article — found that it’s best to pay off the smallest debt firsts, even though this doesn’t save the most money in the long run.
+A study published in the Journal of Consumer Research — which is summarized in plain language in this Harvard Business Review article — found that it’s best to pay off your smallest debt first, even though this doesn’t save the most money in the long run.

-Summary: In Baby Step #1, you built a basic emergency fund, setting aside enough money to prevent a sudden economic setback — like an unexpected car repair — from spiraling out of control.
-But you also need to think about whether your finances can withstand a more prolonged setback, such as losing your job because of a global pandemic.
+Summary: In Baby Step #1, you built a beginner emergency fund, setting aside enough money to prevent a sudden financial setback — like an unexpected car repair — from spiraling out of control.
+But you also need to think about whether your finances can withstand a more prolonged setback, such as losing your job.

 Does it make sense?
-I have a couple of thoughts about this particular Baby Step.
+I have a few thoughts about this particular Baby Step.